lbecirevic/BIS15W2024_lbecirevic/homework/hw7.md

 ##   <int> <int> <int> <int>
 ## 1  6053  1104  2810  4347
 ```
+**I think the NAs for this data set represents not applicable since some species might be aquatic but not terrestrial.
+It wasn't that data was missing but instead it doesn't apply to the specific species.**

 **10. Now that we know how NA's are represented in the `amniota` data, how would you load the data such that the values which represent NA's are automatically converted?**